 My greatest satisfaction is helping people plan for their future and shepherding them through life transitions such as business and estate planning, probate and elder law matters.

 Advice for younger generations about becoming a lawyer?

-If you care about something deeply, legal training can be invaluable in your chosen field, even if you don’t actually practice law.
+If you care about something deeply, legal training can be invaluable.
 The study of law requires discipline and expands your mind.
 If you do practice law, you have a real opportunity to make a difference in people’s lives.

 What is the most difficult part of your job?

 Often people seek my guidance regarding family matters and theft of an older person’s assets.
 This truly pains me because it’s often so unfair and difficult for clients to accept.

 What is the most rewarding part of your job?

 Helping people.
 I derive a great deal of satisfaction in helping people nail down their plans and providing them with assurance and certainty that things are set the way they want them to be.